Research

 Working Papers

 How Does a Dominant Currency Replace Another?
-Evidence from European Trade, with A. Mehl & I. van Robays (European Central Bank)
+Evidence from European Trade

 [WP Draft] [WP CEPR]